 Our overarching objective is to decipher fundamental mechanisms that drive the initiation, development, and progression of hematologic malignancies.
 We study myeloproliferative neoplasms (MPNs), which are clonal disorders typified by genetic alterations that activate JAK-STAT signaling.
-We utilize innovative single cell technologies including mass cytometry (CyTOF) to interrogate dysregulated cytokine signaling networks in MPNs.
-Potential projects may also utilize a recently acquired Hyperion Imaging System that couples high dimensional single cell analysis with spatial localization.
+We utilize innovative single cell technologies including mass cytometry (CyTOF) and single cell RNA sequencing to interrogate dysregulated cytokine signaling networks in MPNs.
+Potential projects may also utilize multiplex imaging technologies such as imaging mass cytometry and/or CODEX, which couple high dimensional single cell analysis with spatial localization.

 We utilize human patient samples as well as mouse models to interrogate altered signaling pathways in MPN pathogenesis.
 A major area of interest in the lab is to utilize genetic models to understand the role of inflammatory cytokine signaling in MPNs.
 A second area of interest is the application of next generation sequencing technologies to delineate genomic complexity and clonal evolution in MPNs.
-We also utilize patient-derived iPSCs and CRISPR site-directed gene editing to model human MPN pathogenesis.
+We also utilize patient-derived iPSC and ES cell lines in conjunction with CRISPR gene editing to precisely model human MPN pathogenesis.
 The long-term objective is to integrate these approaches so that phenotype can be connected to underlying genotype.
 Ultimately, we seek to translate this work into improved therapies for MPN patients.

 Applicants interested in cancer biology, signal transduction, genomics, immunology, hematopoiesis, leukemia, and/or stem cells are encouraged to apply.